 Climate, Sky Conditions and Light; The Nature of the Site; Reflected Sunlight and Skylight; The Architecture of D-Light; Daylighting Studies; Daylight Perforamance and Facades Components-Related Variables; Chapter 4: Daylight and Health; Introduction; The 'Sunshine Vitamin'; Shifting Boundaries: Sun Exposure Avoidance Versus Overexposure; Well-Being and the Biology of Daylight; Chapter 5: Delight of Heritage; Daylight in Historic Buildings; Building Adaptive Re-Use; Restoration of Heritage Sites; Museums

-Professor Hisham Elkadi currently holds the position of the Dean of Architecture and the Built Environment at the University of Salford in the United Kingdom and lead the Sustainable Urban Futures Research Group (SURF).
+Hisham Elkadi currently holds the position of the Dean of Architecture and the Built Environment at the University of Salford in the United Kingdom and lead the Sustainable Urban Futures (SURF) research group.
 He obtained his PhD from the University of Liverpool in 1989.
 Prior to his appointment, he was the Head of School of Architecture at Deakin University, Australia.
-Hisham has been involved in research and outreach urban initiatives the UK, Italy, Egypt, Turkey, Vietnam, the Philippines, and Australia.
+Hisham has been involved in research and urban outreach initiatives in the UK, Italy, Egypt, Turkey, Vietnam, the Philippines, and Australia.

-"Hisham Elkadi and Sura Almaiyah have taken us on a sensitive, insightful and comprehensive historical, spiritual, technical, psychological and geographical journey of cultures of daylighting - as they weave an holistic narrative of the importance of day lighting for architectural and urban design in place making - we are presented with a must read for students, practitioners and researchers of the world over."
+"Hisham Elkadi and Sura Al-Maiyah have taken us on a sensitive, insightful and comprehensive historical, spiritual, technical, psychological and geographical journey of cultures of daylighting - as they weave a holistic narrative of the importance of day lighting for architectural and urban design in place making - we are presented with a must read for students, practitioners and researchers of the world over."